Frequently Asked Questions

 Q: What Is ECSI?

 A: The Emergency Care & Safety Institute (ECSI) provides first aid, CPR, and other emergency care training courses that lead to certifications that meet job-related requirements as defined by hundreds of regulatory authorities throughout the world.
 ECSI is affiliated with two of the most renowned medical organizations in the world – the American College of Emergency Physicians and the American Academy of Orthopaedic Surgeons.

 Q: Is There a Minimum Number of Participants

 Required to Hold a Course?

 A: Yes.
 We require a minimum class size of five to hold a course at your facility.
-However, individuals can enroll in our monthly Adult CPR/AED classes at the Rosehill Community Center in Mukilteo.
+However, individuals can enroll in our monthly Adult/Child CPR/AED classes at the Rosehill Community Center in Mukilteo.
 See "What's New."